Can Magnetic Forces Do Work?: Introduction

 \subsection{The Maxwell Equations and the Lorentz Force Law}

-We next review the fundamentals of the classical theory of electromagnetism, taking the opportunity to establish the various conventions that we will be using in this paper.\footnote{For more comprehensive pedagogical treatments, see \citep{Griffiths:2017ie,Jackson:1998ce,Vanderlinde:2005cet}.}
+We next review the fundamentals of the classical theory of electromagnetism, taking this opportunity to establish the various conventions that we will be using in this paper.\footnote{For more comprehensive pedagogical treatments, see \citep{Griffiths:2017ie,Jackson:1998ce,Vanderlinde:2005cet,Zangwill:2012me}.}

 Working in SI units, we let $\epsilon_{0}$ and $\mu_{0}$ respectively denote the permittivity of free space and the permeability of free space.
-We use $\vec E=\left(E_{x},E_{y},E_{z}\right)$ for the electric field, $\vec B=\left(B_{x},B_{y},B_{z}\right)$ for the magnetic field, $\rho$ for the volume density of electric charge, and $\vec J=\left(J_{x},J_{y},J_{z}\right)$ for the current density or charge flux density, meaning the rate of charge flow per unit time per unit cross-sectional area.
+We use $\vec E=\parens{E_{x},E_{y},E_{z}}$ for the electric field, $\vec B=\parens{B_{x},B_{y},B_{z}}$ for the magnetic field, $\rho$ for the volume density of electric charge, and $\vec J=\parens{J_{x},J_{y},J_{z}}$ for the current density or charge flux density, meaning the rate of charge flow per unit time, per unit cross-sectional area.
 We can then write down the four Maxwell equations in their standard form:

 We will respectively call these the electric Gauss equation, the magnetic Gauss equation, the Faraday equation, and the Ampère equation.
-The first and fourth equations contain the source functions $\rho$ and $\vec J$ and are called the inhomogeneous Maxwell equations, whereas the second and third equations do not involve source functions and are called the homogeneous Maxwell equations.
+The first and fourth equations contain the source functions $\rho$ and $\vec J$, and are called the inhomogeneous Maxwell equations.
+The second and third equations do not involve source functions, and are called the homogeneous Maxwell equations.
 Note that $\epsilon_{0}$, $\mu_{0}$, and the speed of light $c$ are related by

 The Maxwell equations tell us how charged sources generate electric and magnetic fields.
 The fields, in turn, cause changes to the motion of those charged sources.
 To provide a precise formulation of this latter statement, one traditionally supplements the Maxwell equations with an additional axiom called the Lorentz force law, whose textbook form expresses the force $\vec F$ on a particle of charge $q$ and velocity $\vec v$ due to an external electric field $\vec E_{\textrm{ext}}$ and an external magnetic field $\vec B_{\textrm{ext}}$ as